EthanLin-TWer/mocha-karma-demo/README.md

 ![](./images/mocha.png)

 ## How code writeen in Chai/Jasmine assertion look like?

+In conclusion, Jasmine more intended to a all-in-one solution while Mocha acts only as a test runner and leave assertion and test doubles to other tools(for those tends to be the most popular, Chai is for assertion and Sinon for interacting with Sinon).

+### API

+Assertions for Jasmine/Chai are pretty much the same.g

+### Mock

+### Asynchronous Testing(Promise, api call)

 ## How mocha/karma works && What's the advantages of their own?